deepinv/deepinv/docs/source/contributing.rst

     pip install -e .[test,dataset,denoisers,doc,lint]

+    # or using `uv` for faster installation:

+    uv pip install -e .[test,dataset,denoisers,doc,lint]

 We acknowledge all contributors in the documentation and in the source code.
 Significant contributions will also be taken into account when deciding on the authorship of future publications.